-Ettington Community First Responders - this is one of the most dynamic groups in the area.
-As well as the trained volunteers providing hands on treatment there is a backup team of organisers and fund raisers.
+Ettington Community First Responder Scheme - this is one of the most dynamic groups in the area.
+As well as the trained volunteers providing hands on treatment there is a backup team of organisers and fund raisers (www.ettingtoncfr,org.uk)

-Ettington Gardening Club - the club meets on the first Monday of the month in the Community Centre at 7.30pm.
+Ettington Gardening Club - the club meets on the first Thursday of the month in the Community Centre at 7.30pm.
 It runs from September to June.